 Over 170 million Americans have credit cards, making them one of the most commonly-held and widely-used financial products.
 As a part of the Credit Card Accountability Responsibility and Disclosure Act (CARD Act), the Consumer Financial Protection Bureau (CFPB) is required to prepare a report every other year for congress which details their findings regarding the cost of availability of credit and innovations in the credit card marketplace.

-The CFPB recently released their fourth biennial report on the state of the credit card market for 2017 and 2018.
-Within these findings, we’ve identified some key trends that could present new and/or increased compliance risks for credit card issuers:
+Through reviewing the CFPB's fourth biennial report on the state of the credit card market for 2017 and 2018, we’ve identified some key trends that could present new and/or increased compliance risks for credit card issuers:

 The Use of Third Parties & Partners